Wednesday, September 12, 2007

 < 1996.
 Esslemonts at Christchurch Cathedral Square.

 October 1996.
-Alleman's dispatch: "SA's doom and gloom.
+George Goussard's dispatch: "SA's doom and gloom.
 Municipalities almost bankrupt.
 Money's vanishing into black holes.
 A black Broederbond, black elite, ensures only chosen appointees (probably family connections) will be appointed to director and government positions.
 History's repeated.
 So much for merit, Rainbow Nation, 'no discrimination on race' New SA: more racist and exclusive than apartheid SA.
 Paradox: Private sector booms."

-Alleman's dispatches revealed the price of freedom in post-colonial African regimes, like Zimbabwe, April 2000: Twenty years after a liberation war, thousands of "freedom-fighters" squatted on white -owned commercial farms, demanding white farmers gave their Mugabe regime bought land to natives.
+George's dispatches revealed the price of freedom in post-colonial African regimes, like Zimbabwe, April 2000: Twenty years after a liberation war, thousands of "freedom-fighters" squatted on white-owned commercial farms, demanding white farmers gave their Mugabe regime bought land to natives.
 Although Zimbabwe was supposed to be independent, president Mugabe said white farmers must claim compensation from former colonizer Britain.
 There was enough state land to give to blacks without stealing it from white farmers.
 White farmers emigrated, some to NZ, and life became worse for locals under Mugabe.
 In 2005, Mugabe's minions demolished squatter-housing, causing about 700 000 blacks to become jobless and homeless.
 (Christine Lamb, House of Stone, HarperCollins, London, 2006).

 The 1971-1972 Rhodesia I'd seen was wasted.